pramod096/Bearcat-Events/RFP.md

 1. The user needs to select the Event.
 1. User can be able to see the description about the specific Event.
-1. Along with description user can see some pictures, venue name, date, time and feedback about the event.
+1. Along with description user can see some pictures, venue name, date and time about the event.

 As a user, I want to give the feedback about the event.